 Assurance is a tricky thing in the Christian life.
 There are numerous ways we can gain assurance.
 With regards to assurance, there are two things I try to prevent: a false believer from thinking he is a real one and a real believer from thinking he is a false one.
 This is not easy, as false believers are not easily convinced of their true state and true believers often have great doubts.
-However, I think preaching in such a way that Christ’s work and his commands are presented is the best way to guard against either error.
+However, preaching in such a way that Christ’s work and his commands are presented is the best way to guard against either error.
 Below I present two different types of preaching and what I think are the effects these types of preaching will have.
-I will admit it is simplistic and there are other things that could and should be added.
-But I think the main point will be clear.
-These thoughts were prompted as I preached through Ephesians 4:25-5:2.
+It is simplistic and there are other things that could and should be added, but I think the main point will be clear.
+These thoughts were prompted as I preached through Ephesians 4:25-5:2 several years ago.

-This is also why a man who is part of the Church, but not truly converted can sit under the first man’s ministry for years and never know he is not a Christian.
+This is also why a man who is a professing Christian, but not truly converted can sit under the first man’s ministry for years and never know he is not a Christian.
 Why?
 He believes he is a Christian.
 He believes he trusts in Christ.
 And there is no objective way to prove otherwise.
 He can sit there week after week and say, “Yes, I really do trust in Christ.
 I have the internal testimony of the Holy Spirit, I know I am saved.”
-Nothing in the preaching of the first man will cause him to question whether his evaluation of himself is correct or not.
+Nothing in the preaching of the first man will cause him to question whether his evaluation of himself is correct.

 Under the second type of preaching both of these men go the opposite direction.
 The true believer, the one with evangelical faith, begins to put off sins like pride and lust and gossip because of what is being preached.
 He messes up and repents and then gets back in the fight.
 But he is not fighting in his own strength.
 He is fighting with the Spirit.
-He knows he will not be perfect, but because objective ways of evaluating growth are put before him, he can see where he is at.
+He knows he is not perfect, but because objective ways of evaluating growth are put before him, he can see where he is at.
 He can look back and see the Spirit’s work in his life.
-This together with the sacraments, the witness of his fellow believers, and the internal testimony of the Spirit give him assurance that his salvation is real.
+This together with the Gospel given through the Word and sacraments, the witness of his fellow believers, and the internal testimony of the Spirit give him assurance that his salvation is real.

 What about the false believer, the one who thinks he belongs but really does not have true faith?
 What happens to this man under the second type of preaching.
 Let’s say the man is a chronic liar.
-When the preachers says, “If your life is one of chronic lying you do not have true faith.
+When the preacher begins to apply God’s word by saying, “If your life is one of chronic lying you do not have true faith.
 One who has the Spirit is putting away lying and putting on the truth.
 Is that what your life looks?”
 When the preacher says this the line will be clearly drawn in the sand.
-The man then has three choices:
+The unregenerate man has several options: